Budva Riviera

 Budva – the city of the theatre

 Every year in Budva there is a summer theatre festival.
 The festival “Grad Teatar Budva” is held from 01.07 to 20.08.
-The Theater City Festival is one of the most prestigious cultural events in the country and the region, held under the patronage of the Budva Municipality.
+The Theater City Festival is one of the most prestigious cultural events in the country and the region, and it is held under the patronage of the Budva Municipality.
 Since its inception in 1987, this festival has rebuilt the Mediterranean spirit of the Old Town.
 The main stage is in the old town, in the main square, near the entrance to the citadel.
-Also, there are plenty of little scenes around the city full of artists, poets, musicians and performers.
+Also, there are plenty of little scenes around the city full of artists, poets, musicians, and performers.
 You can meet performers in the city, in the port, on the beach or in parks.
-The festival attracts crowds of tourists, and yearly it is visited by about 15 thousand people.
+The festival attracts crowds of tourists, and it is visited yearly by about 15 thousand people.

 More about the festival is on the Grad Teatar Budva website.